Alcohol laws of Hong Kong: Drinking age

 There is no legal drinking age set in Hong Kong, however, with the effect of the "Dutiable Commodities (Amendment) Ordinance 2018" (Cap.
 109 Hong Kong Law) since 30 November 2018, sale or supply of alcohol / intoxicating liquor to minors (aged below 18) in the course of business is prohibited.
 The maximum fine for selling or supplying intoxicating liquor to a minor, or selling intoxicating liquor via vending machines, is HK$50,000 on summary conviction.
 Those who obstruct inspectors during enforcement are liable to a maximum fine of HK$10,000 on summary conviction.

-Drunk driving
+Drink driving

 The law against what is known as drink driving, impaired driving in Hong Kong is strictly enforced.
-Prescribed limit is 50 mg of alcohol in 100 ml of blood, 67 mg of alcohol in 100 ml of urine, or 0.22 μg of alcohol in 100 ml of breath.
+Prescribed limit is 50 mg of alcohol in 100 ml of blood, 67 mg of alcohol in 100 ml of urine, or 22 μg of alcohol in 100 ml of breath.

 With effect from 9 February 2009, police officers in uniform can require a person who is driving or attempting to drive a vehicle on a road to conduct a breath test without the need for reasonable suspicion.
 In the new random breath test operations, the Police will use pre-screening devices to conduct the test to reduce delay and inconvenience to drivers.